 - b.
 For synchronous or induction generator DER, The study needs to demonstrate that effective grounding (coefficient of grounding less than 0.8), as per IEEE C62.92.1, is maintained on any LIPA system island which can potentially be energized by the DER.
-For rotating generators, this coefficient of grounding can also be achieved where impedance ratios X0/X1<3 and R0/X1<1 are satisfied. - c.
-For all DER that presents itself as a ground source to the interconnected distribution feeder, The study needs to demonstrate that the aggregate contribution of all ground sources connected to a LIPA feeder is not more than 400A of ground current (3I0) for a line to ground fault at LIPA distribution substation bus with LIPA distribution feeder breaker closed.
+For rotating generators, this coefficient of grounding can also be achieved where impedance ratios X0/X1<3 and R0/X1<1 are satisfied.
+For inverter based DER, guidance in calculating the coefficient of grounding is provided in IEEE C62.92.6. - c.
+For all DER that presents itself as a ground source to the interconnected distribution feeder.
+The study needs to demonstrate that the aggregate contribution of all ground sources connected to a LIPA feeder is not more than 400A of ground current (3I0) for a line to ground fault at LIPA distribution substation bus with LIPA distribution feeder breaker closed.